Data-Wrangling-and-Visualisation/DeBias/README.md

 - Find themes in the data: identify general theme of the text (politics, economics, etc.).
 Performed with transformers.

 The collected keywords are then combined for future analysis.

+Example of NLP preprocessing can be found in **debias/processor directory**, in **processor.py** file.

+Deploy can be found at: https://debias.inno.dartt0n.ru/